martinrue/deploy.sh/readme.md

 # deploy.sh

-`deploy.sh` is a simple bash script for creating local builds of a node app and deploying them to an nginx + upstart server via SSH.
+`deploy.sh` is a simple bash script for creating a local build of a node service and deploying it to an nginx + systemd server over SSH.

 ## How to use
 Simply copy the [deploy.sh](https://raw.githubusercontent.com/martinrue/deploy.sh/master/deploy.sh) script into your project and update the `config_` variables on [lines 4 through 12](https://github.com/martinrue/deploy.sh/blob/master/deploy.sh#L4-L12).
 Execute a deployment by running `deploy.sh` from the root of your project.

 ### Project structure
-The recommended structure is to have a `deploy` directory at the root of your project, containing your custom `deploy.sh` script, along with your nginx and upstart config files.
+The recommended structure is to have a `deploy` directory at the root of your project, containing your custom `deploy.sh` script, along with your nginx and systemd config files.
 Example:

 ```
 project
 |-- deploy
 |   |-- deploy.sh    # executable deploy script
-|   |-- app-u.conf  # upstart config file
+|   |-- app.service  # systemd unit config file
-|   |-- app-n.conf  # nginx config file
+|   |-- app.conf     # nginx config file
 ```

 To create the recommended structure, run the following from within your project directory: